-(a) Assign MCIEAST ADP Duty in a Flying Status Involving Operational Flight and authorize non-ADP assigned to MCIEAST to fly with a MCIEAST unit.
+- (a) Assign MCIEAST ADP Duty in a Flying Status Involving Operational Flight and authorize non-ADP assigned to MCIEAST to fly with a MCIEAST unit.
 Assignment will be based on unit requirements and capability.
-Disapproved requests will be return to the individual with a copy to the appropriate chain of command.

-(b) Publish a biannual message, no later than 31 March and 31 October, listing those MCIEAST ADP, non-ADP and ADP of other commands authorized to fly MCIEAST aircraft.
+Disapproved requests will be return to the individual with a copy to the appropriate chain of command. - (b) Publish biannual MCIEAST Fly List of authorized personnel assigned and authorized to fly MCIEAST aircraft via Teams, no later than 31 March and October.
 The message will indicate parent unit, the ARC authorized to provide flight hour support, and the category of support to be provided.